Coroner’s conclusions important step towards much-needed change – Ian Russell

 The father of schoolgirl Molly Russell said he hopes the coroner’s conclusions will be an “important step in bringing about much-needed change”.

+Asked if the family is considering legal action against social media companies following the coroner’s conclusion, Mr Russell said: “In terms of what’s been occupying our minds for the last five years, it’s been the inquest.

+“It’s been at the forefront of our minds and any other action, legal action or other action has been very much at the back of our minds.”

-During the inquest, Ian Russell told the court seeing the material the teenager accessed from the “ghetto of the online world” still affects him.
+During the inquest, Mr Russell told the court seeing the material the teenager accessed from the “ghetto of the online world” still affects him.

-He also told the inquest the material his daughter was exposed to on the internet is “hideous”, saying he was “definitely shocked how… readily available” it was on a public platform for people over the age of 13.
+He said the material his daughter was exposed to on the internet is “hideous”, saying he was “definitely shocked how… readily available” it was on a public platform for people over the age of 13.

 Speaking outside North London Coroner’s Court after coroner Andrew Walker’s conclusions, Mr Russell said: “In the last week, we’ve heard much about one tragic story – Molly’s story.